Is Costa Rica a Safe Country? For Americans?

 - Bring a photocopy of your passport with you on your trip, as extra protection in case your passport is lost or stolen.
 Also consider making a photocopy of your Costa Rican entry stamp.

 - Driving in Costa Rica is not quite like driving in the United States.
 Our commonly understood road rules and laws are not always followed by drivers.
 Pedestrians, bikers and stray animals can also pop out into the road without warning.
 We suggest allowing our staff and predetermined arrangements take care of your transportation.
-For more information, our sister site (Costa Rica Escapes) has a great article on driving in Costa Rica.

 - Be careful of the strong currents and undertow when swimming in the ocean.
 Rarely will a lifeguard be present, or even a warning sign about the danger level of the beach.
 Americans die every year in Costa Rica’s ocean currents, so please be very careful and never swim alone.